arsal9598/OptiverTAC/README.md

 # OptiverTAC
-My submission for the optiver trading at close competition
+My submission for the optiver trading at close competition utilizing a CatBoost model for predictions

 Mean Absolute Error: 6.24748053615718